MyCryptoHQ/knowledge-base-content/general-knowledge/about-mycrypto/membership-information.md

 ### How do I receive my MyCrypto stickers and / or shirt?

-All MyCrypto Members can receive MyCrypto stickers, but you must have been a member for at least three months in order to receive a MyCrypto shirt.
-12-month or lifetime membership in order to circumvent this.
-Please follow the instructions below to redeem your rewards.
+All MyCrypto Members can receive MyCrypto stickers, but you must have a year or lifetime membership in order to receive a MyCrypto shirt.
+Please follow these [instructions](https://support.mycrypto.com/general-knowledge/about-mycrypto/membership-rewards/) to receieve your MyCrypto shirt and other benefits.

-## How to receive your physical rewards

-**To request your MyCrypto Stickers**, send an email to [membership@mycrypto.com](mailto:membership@mycrypto.com) with the following:

-- Subject line: **Sticker Request - MyCrypto Member**

-- Include the following in the body of your email:
-  - The ETH address that holds your Membership Token (so we can verify)
-  - Your name or alias
-  - Your mailing address

-Click [here](mailto:membership@mycrypto.com?subject=Sticker%20Request%20-%20MyCrypto%20Member) to open an email prompt with the address and subject line pre-filled.

-**If you’ve been a member for at least 3 months and would like to request your MyCrypto Shirt**, send an email to [membership@mycrypto.com](mailto:membership@mycrypto.com) with the following:

-- Subject line: **Shirt Request - MyCrypto Member**

-- Include the following in the body of your email:
-  - The ETH address that holds your Membership Token (so we can verify)
-  - Your name or alias
-  - Your mailing address
-  - Your preferred shirt size

-Click [here](mailto:membership@mycrypto.com?subject=Shirt%20Request%20-%20MyCrypto%20Member) to open an email prompt with the address and subject line pre-filled.